 We are using 1password, but you need to do your own research.

 STEP 4.
-Use auto-generated passwords for all online systems
+Use auto-generated passwords for all online web-based systems whenever possible

-All online passwords can be created with “Password Generator” and you don’t need to know these passwords.
-Depending on your chosen password manager, these auto-generated passwords can be accessed on your several devices and online.
+All online passwords can be created with a “Password Generator” and you don’t need to know these passwords.
+Depending on your chosen password manager, these auto-generated passwords can be available on your several devices and online.

 Recommended auto generate password settings: More than 25 characters, 5 digits, 5 symbols